Core muscles: A central force in your daily activites

 As you go about your daily activities your core muscles are actively working to maintain your posture and provide you with the ability to do your daily activities.

 Whether you are standing at a counter preparing food, using a computer, participating in sports, walking, running, swimming, cycling, grocery shopping, or lifting and playing with children strong core muscles will make these activities easier and protect your joints.

-Since some of your core muscles exert pressure on internal organs core muscles that work efficiently can maintain healthy function in digestive and other essential internal processes.
+Since some of your core muscles exert pressure on internal organs, core muscles that work efficiently can maintain healthy function in digestive and other essential internal processes.

-As you read through the article think about how often you reach forward, sideways, and turn, and about the activities you do that require your core to maintain stability so that you can perform those activites.
+Think about how often you reach forward, sideways, and turn, and about the activities you do that require your core to maintain stability so that you can perform those activites.

 Static and dynamic core functionality

 Your core stabilizes your thorax (rib cage and shoulders) and pelvis (hip bones) by aligning your spine, ribs and pelvis.

 The alignment of your trunk changes to resist different forces applied to it.